From 3D Scan to Traditional Foundry Cast Bronze

 Once the original bust had been very carefully 3D scanned, we then imported the RAW 3D scan data into specialist 3D sculpting software.
 This software enables us to clean up the RAW 3D scan data, in order to make everything perfect.
 This digital sculpting process is carried out by hand using many reference photographs of the original bust.

-Once the digital mastering process was completed, the 3D digital master file was 3D printed at 1:1 scale using a high-end SLA printer.
-The completed 3D print then needed to go through a hand-finishing process in order to carefully remove any 3D print layering.
-This particular stage of the process takes many hours, carefully working the 3D print surface by hand, millimetre-by-millimetre, using reference photography of the original piece as our guide.
+Once the digital mastering process was completed, the 3D digital master file was 3D printed at 1:1 scale using a high-end SLA 3D printing system.
+The completed 3D print then needed to go through our in-house hand-finishing process, in order to carefully remove any 3D print layering and add back any super fine detailing.
+This particular stage of the process takes many hours, where we carefully work the 3D print surface by hand, millimetre-by-millimetre, using reference photography of the original piece as our guide.
 This is a particularly tricky process as the 3D print wall thickness is only 3mm thick!
 Once the hand finishing is complete, the model was surface sealed ready for the foundry casting process stages.

-Finally, we would like to say a special thank you to our client on this project, for allowing us to show this fabulous art piece as it has progressed through the different stages.
-We hope it will provide them many years enjoyment in their new home.
+Finally, we would like to say a special thank you to our client on this project, for allowing us to show this fabulous art piece reproduction as it has progressed through the different stages.
+We hope it will provide the owners many years of enjoyment in their new home.

 Contact us to find out more!
 Tel: (01908) 915523